ofefo/welcomeBach/README.md

 ### Installation (with Gnome as a DE)

-1. Clone the repository: `git clone https://github.com/ofefo/welcomeBach.git`

-2. Then run `./install.sh gnome` and it's done!
+To install the script, simply run run `./install.sh gnome` and you're done!

 This method only works with GNOME.